 41. How do you test things that have to be run within the J2EE container such as servlets and EJBs?

-Refactoring of the J2EE components in order to delegate on the functionality to the other objects, which do not have to be run within a J2EE, is going to improve on the testability and the design of the software.
-Cactus is one of the open source Junit extensions, which would be utilized for unit testing server side java code.
+Refactor the J2EE components in order to delegate on the functionality to other objects, which can be run outside of J2EE.
+This will drastically improve the testability and design of the software.
+Cactus is one of the open source Junit extensions which can be utilized for unit testing server-side java code.

 42. What is the use of org.junit.JUnitCore class?

 The test cases are executed with the use of JUnitCore class.
 JunitCore is a fallacy for running tests.
 It supports running Junit 4 tests, Junit 3.8.x, and mixtures.

 43. How does one simulate a timeout situation within Junit?